yast/yast-installation/doc/control-file.md

 >
 > Note that the control file is not an optional tool to help customize
 > installation, it is required during installation and without the file,
 > installation may fail or lead to unexpected results.
-YaST provides a
-> default and general control file which is always available in the
-> system.
-The general and product independent control files is installed
-> by the package *yast2-installation* in
+Control file on installed
+> system located in `/etc/YaST2/control.xml` is owned by ${PRODUCT}-release
-> `/usr/share/YaST2/control/control.xml`.
+> package.

 During installation, *linuxrc* searches for a file named `control.xml` on the installation medium (CD, NFS, FTP..) and copies the